 Coin collecting and the study of coins have taken a very different turn with modern communications and the Internet.
 Local coin clubs and societies of specialized interest are now prevalent throughout the United States and the world.
 In addition to acquiring coins from around the globe, numismatists can also research the history of the coins in their collections.

-Specialized studies of coins include:
+Specialized studies of numismatics include:

 - Notaphily: the study of paper money or banknotes.
-There is a wide variety of paper currency that has been issued privately, by public banking institutions and national governments.
+There is a wide variety of paper currency that has been issued privately by public banking institutions and national governments.

 - Scripophily: the study and collection of stocks and bonds.
 Equity and debt certificates are usually intricate works of art that have historical significance.
 Many people collect them because of their beautiful engravings.

 Numismatics also has many areas of specialization.
-To support these specialized areas of study clubs and organizations are usually formed by collectors who share the same passion.
+To support these specialized areas of study, clubs and organizations are usually formed by collectors who share the same passion.
 For example, people who specialized in the collection of error coins can join Combined Organizations of Numismatic Error Collectors of America or CONECA.
 Collectors who share a passion for early American copper coins can become involved in the Early American Coppers Association.
 The possibilities are endless, and new specialized coin associations are being formed every year.

 Edited by: James Bucki